-It’s perhaps debatable how much these kinds of contact can really be called ‘séances’, especially when discussing the kinds of practices described in mediaeval grimoires, and even more so when discussing the practices of figures like John Dee and Cagliostro.
+It’s perhaps debatable how much these kinds of contact can really be called ‘séances’, especially when dealing with the kinds of practices described in mediaeval grimoires, and even more so when discussing the practices of figures like John Dee and Cagliostro.
 However this historical discussion does demonstrate the widespread nature of attempted contact with the dead, historically and socially.

 From its very beginning the world of the Spiritualists was dogged by accusations of fraud.
 Morton cites as an example the Davenport brothers, two of the first male mediums.
 They came to prominence in the 1850s, with séances based around a ‘spirit cabinet’ in which they were both supposedly imprisoned.
 While in the cabinet a variety of phenomena would take place in the séance room, including the playing of musical instruments and the materialisation of hands.

 One significant point that the author raises is the social context of the early years of Spiritualism.
 The spiritual movement seemed to provide a pathway for socially marginalised individuals to break out from the stifling oppression of nineteenth century society.
 Notably most of the earliest mediums who gained a wider fame were women, and usually working-class women.
-The spiritualist movement in general seemed allied with the general movement towards female emancipation and suffrage, and other progressive movements of the time, from anti-slavery to the temperance movement.
+The spiritualist movement in general seemed allied with the general movement towards female emancipation and suffrage, and other progressive causes of the time, from anti-slavery to the temperance movement.

 It is possible to understand why many prominent scientist were proponents of Spiritualism and spiritualist séances, as the idea of mental communication seemed in tune with the pioneering spirit of that age.
 Scientific developments and discoveries were proceeding at such a pace that concepts like telepathy or even post-mortem communication did not seem as unlikely as they do today.
 Discoveries such as radioactivity and x-rays were, literally, opening up new dimension of scientific knowledge.

 What is difficult to understand however is the acceptance, by the same prominent figures, of séance phenomena which seemed little more than parlour tricks and theatrical performances.
-Did none of the early scientific proponents stop to ask themselves why the first thing that a soul that had passed on to a new and presumably better life would do on being able to communicate with those left behind would be to play an accordion, levitate a vase of flowers or produce a large quantity of white muslin from various bodily orifices?
+Did none of the early scientific proponents stop to ask themselves why the first thing that a soul that had passed on to a new and presumably better life would do, on being able to communicate with those left behind would be to play an accordion, levitate a vase of flowers or produce a large quantity of white muslin from various bodily orifices?

 Perhaps what finished off most of the parlour games antics of the early spiritual mediums, was the Great War.
 The massive slaughter this entailed produced a generation that sought direct messages from those family members who had been snatched from them.
 The séances that brought messages from the war dead did not need rappings, floating trumpets or random physical phenomena.
 They were to allow the voice of the departed to speak directly through the medium’s own voce.